-It is therefore not surprising that independent researchers have found a very poor correlation between pre-construction risk studies at wind energy facilities and actual number and type of birds killed post-construction (Ferrer et al, 2011).
+It is therefore not surprising that independent researchers have found a very poor correlation between pre-construction risk studies at wind energy facilities and actual number and type of birds and bats killed post-construction (Ferrer et al. 2011, Lintott et al. 2016).
 We note that paid consultants would not be in business very long if their findings and testimony did not support the goals of their employers.
 This conflict of interest calls into question the validity of any studies they conduct.